iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ### Rationale

 A message is "final" if we are sure that it wont be orphaned.
-Recall that we call a message orphaned if it is not indirectly referenced by any eligible tips.
+Recall that we call a message is orphaned if it is not indirectly referenced by any eligible tips.
 Unfortunately, finality can never be definitively determined: we can only describe conditions where the probability of orphanage is low.
 Each of these grades are examples of such conditions.

 To not be orphaned, a message must be eligible for tip selection, hence Grade 1.
 Once eligible, it is possible, though unlikely, that it will be orphaned.
 This probability decreases quickly as the message gains more approvers.
 Hence a message with say 10% confirmation confidence is very unlikely to be orphaned.
 Thus we have Grade 2.

-There is a small probability that a grade 2 message might be orphaned.
+There is a small probability that a grade 2 message might be orphahned.
 This would happen if other nodes did not choose the approving tips before they expired.
 This is highly unlikely even in the face of an attack.

 Moreover, it is exponentially less likely that an old grade 2 message will be orphaned, hence the definition of grade 3.
 Let us explain.
 Because of the below max depth check, in order for an old message `M` to have grade level 2, `M` must belong to a chain of grade 2 messages whose length is proportional to its age.
 If  `M` is orphaned, then the whole chain must be orphaned.
 Thus, the situation described in the previous paragraph would have to repeat several times.